Optimizing conversion between sRGB and linearΒΆ

 (1 + a) * pow(x, 1 / 2.4) - a)

 Implementation of pow is obviously important for performance.
-Using a Chebyshev approximation (see Chebyshev approximation in Python):
+Using a Chebyshev approximation):

 __c_exp2__ = Chebyshev(0, 1, 4, lambda x: math.pow(2, x))